walter-1/offline-SDPcheck/README.md

 # offline-SDPcheck
-PowerShell based script set for analysis of SDP reports (former RFLcheck)
+PowerShell based script set for analysis of SDP reports (former known as RFLcheck)

-**Download** latest version from https://github.com/walter-1/offline-SDPcheck/releases/
+**Download** latest version from aka.ms/getRFL (or  https://github.com/walter-1/offline-SDPcheck/releases/ )

 ## Purpose
 rapidly determine missing MS hotfixes or monthly cumulative updates on server or client machines, and more automated checks...